This Is What “Never Settle for Mediocrity” Gets Wrong

 - Ignore their potential

-Comfort zones can absolutely shrink lives when they go unquestioned for too long.
+Comfort zones can absolutely make life smaller when they go unchallenged for too long.

 - Growth matters.